 27. Be Confident

 It is not easy to make teenagers follow the rules.
-Sometimes you might even feel unconfident while managing high school class.
+Sometimes you might even feel unconfident while managing high school classes.
 Therefore, no matter how frustrated you feel from the inside, you should never lose your confidence in front of your class.

 28. Be Honest and Real